 What happens after the power feeds into the electrical panel?

 A bi-directional meter measures the power your solar system produces.
 Excess energy flows into the grid, where it is managed on a comprehensive scale.
-Meanwhile, your utilities meter moves backwards as your energy consumption reverses, resulting in a credit on your utilities bill.
+Meanwhile your utilities meter moves backward as your energy consumption reverses, resulting in a credit on your utilities bill.

 The most compelling reason is the positive impact solar power has on the environment.
 The majority of our electricity is generated by oil and coal—which, in turn, causes air pollution and adds to the greenhouse gas buildup in our environment.
 And as the global supply of fossil fuels wanes, the cost of energy derived from these sources mounts.
 Sunshine, meanwhile, is a plentiful—and free—resource; the expense lies in the initial investment cost of installing panels.